-Figure 2 | Counties with highest impacts to socially vulnerable residential units from flooding at four TWLs as measured by impacts to 2010 residential units.
-Darker colors reflect greater consequences.
+Figure 3 | Map of census block groups considered socially vulnerable in their ability to plan for, respond to, and recover from natural hazards (orange hash) and flooding depth and inundation from 108 inches of sea level rise (blue).
 Data from ART Bay Area Regional Sea Level Rise Vulnerability and Adaptation Study: Chapter 2.6 Vulnerable Communities (March 2020).